Enjoy this short Truth Seer excerpt. But first I’m going to share a quick story about writing this section.

 “Stop!”
 Imara called after them.

 She waited a moment, but didn’t hear a response.
-She frowned and kicked a small rock into the cliff side.
+Frowning, she kicked a small rock into the cliff side.
 She didn’t like the idea of Abe and Siluk traveling the catacombs alone.
 Even if it was through the paths they already knew.
 They were good at avoiding the illusions now, but that was with Imara’s help.
 Plus, they could get lost since Imara had the map.

 Imara kicked another rock and shook her head.
 She had clothes in her backpack.
 They could have made a rope with the clothes.
 Or with a belt.
 She could think of several ways to get out if only they had stayed and used their heads.